Covid -19 information to Guests

 As owner of Lochgreen, Bill Costley is Lochgreen’s permanent ‘Artist in Residence.’
 Bill’s boyhood love of art came before food and hospitality, however, he soon found that his creativity could be channelled into the fine-dining and luxury hospitality markets.

-Born in Ayrshire, Bill is mostly self-taught, with the vast majority of his recent work focusing on still life and jewelled coloured florals.
+Born in Dumfries, Bill is mostly self-taught, with the vast majority of his recent work focusing on still life and jewelled coloured florals.
 A keen collector and supporter of Scottish art, Bill is keen to share his love of art, and his collection, with his guests.

 Born in 1973 into a family with an incredible artistic pedigree – most notably Denise is the Great Great Granddaughter of Francis Henry Newbery.
 Newbury was the Director of the Glasgow School of Art (GSA) between 1885 and 1917, during which time he was instrumental in the flourishing modernist Glasgow Style.

 It was only natural that Denise would also study at the Glasgow School of Art.
 Following graduation in 1996, Denise’s paintings have attracted commercial demand and critical acclaim winning many prestigious awards including winning the Elizabeth Greenshields Foundation Award three times.

 Born in 1958 in London, Howson studied at the Glasgow School of Art.
 Howson drew from his own life to inform his work, channelling his firsthand experiences with mental illness and war through haunting images that can be, at times, hard to look at.
 He notably served as Britain’s official war artist during the 1993 Bosnian Civil War, travelling and documenting the horrors of armed conflict, with his paintings regularly appearing in the London Times.